 - a.
 Program to understand call by value and call by address - b.
 Programs on pointers to strings - c.
 Programs on pointers to structure - d.
-Programs using malloc, calloc, realloc, free
+Programs using malloc, calloc , realloc, free c.
+Programs on command line arguments

 - a.
 Programs on macros, file inclusion, enum, typedef - b.
 Programs on sequential file accessing